Enjoy farm-to-table food and explore Gold Rush history in California’s vibrant capital city

 Places to Eat & Drink

 Sacramento is undergoing an energetic renaissance.
 Young professionals looking for an urban vibe are moving into this low-key city, with microbreweries, gastropubs, and trendy boutiques popping up on every corner.
 Award-winning chefs are gaining attention for their focus on hyper-local ingredients, and relationships between restaurants and surrounding farms have made Sacramento the nation’s leader in farm-to-fork cuisine.
+The oversized role that all things culinary play here is also the spark behind many events and foodie activities, among them the annual Farm-to-Fork Festival, the Crawfish & Catfish Festival, and the Fried Chicken Trail, a free itinerary featuring more than ten of the city’s best spots to indulge in a drumstick or two.
 Hot summer days create some of the most idyllic evenings anywhere in the state, where locals sit on porches in elegant Victorian-era homes, and kids scamper in leafy parks until the sun goes down.

 Whether on foot or on wheels, getting around the city is a cinch.
 Granted the gold award for bike-friendliness by the League of American Bicyclists, Sacramento is a great place to explore by bike, with wide designated lanes, and paved trails along the American and Sacramento Rivers.
 There’s also a convenient light-rail system linking popular sites around town.
 Car travel is easy as well, thanks to minimal traffic in the city center and beyond.